scottrlarson/profession/content/terms.md

 If you require an at-location or in-shop consultation [contact me](/#contact) to make an appointment.
 Please note that making appointments with me require both of us to be prompt and communicative about delays/cancellations ahead of time by at least 2hrs.
 If I fail to show up for our appointment I will wave the first hour of the consultation.
 If I am late for an appointment over 10mins I will take %25 off your fee.
 If you fail to show up you agree to pay the first 1 hour of consultation fee.
 If you fail to contact me, or contact me under 2hrs before the consultation about a delay/cancellation, or show up late, you agree to a %25 addition to the fee.
 Please see my [rates](/#rates) for more information.

 ## Service Authorization
 You authorize my service when you bring in your device, request service via other means, for instance, but not limited to, an E-mail or Phone request.
 I will have you approve the service by an Authorization or Service Order Form.
 You can approve this authorization or order by signature, voice or text message.
 Your approval can happen in a phone conversation with me or an electronic/letter communication.
 When you authorize a service I have a responsibility to provide you a reliable experience which usually results in a successful outcome.
-There are certain conditions that are out of my hands, like inadvertent data loss, or hardware failures while diagnosing, repairing, or replacing hardware and/or software.
+There are certain conditions that are out of my hands, like inadvertent data loss, or hardware failures while diagnosStorage Encryption/Decryptioning, repairing, or replacing hardware and/or software.
 I rely on you to protect your investment by maintaining backups of your data before requesting service.

 ## Responsible Communication
 Its very important to me that I provide the best possible service and that means that after I completed my service on your device, I want to return your device to you in a timely manner.
 I rely on you to provide me with timely responses to my requests, especially if you require a quick turn-around on the service of your device.